nulogy/Gorgon/README.md

 Architecture
 ---------------------

-By running _gorgon_, the originating computer will publish a *job definition* to the AMQP server.
+By running _rake gorgon:start_, the originating computer will publish a *job definition* to the AMQP server.
 This object contains all of the information required to run the tests:

 * The rsync information with which to fetch the source tree
 * The name of a AMQP queue that contains the list of files that require testing